BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Experiments

-In Table \ref{tab:outlier-types}, we compare the algorithm performance on three datasets with two types of injected outliers, i.e., contextual and structural outliers introduced in \S \ref{subsec:datasets}.
-Below are a summary of insights.
+We report the ROC-AUC metric of different algorithms on three datasets with two types of injected synthetic outliers (contextual and structural outliers from \S \ref{subsec:datasets}) in Table \ref{tab:outlier-types}.
+Note that we only consider synthetic outliers here since we have generated them so that we know exactly which nodes are contextual vs. structural outliers.
+Our main findings are as follows.

-\textbf{The reconstruction of the structural information, instead of the neighbor aggregation of GNN, plays the significant role in detecting structural outlier.}.
-Specifically, the performance gap on structural outliers between GCNAE and DOMINANT is over 40\%.
-With a closer look into these two algorithms, they only differ in DOMINANT is the structural decoder, which reconstructs the adjacency matrix, demonstrating the effectiveness of reconstruction of the structural information.
+\textbf{For GNNs, the reconstruction of the structural information appears to play a significant role in detecting structural outliers.} Specifically, the performance gap on structural outliers between GCNAE and DOMINANT is over 40\%.
+By taking a closer look into these two algorithms, they differ only in that DOMINANT has a structural decoder that aims to reconstruct the adjacency matrix of the graph.
+That DOMINANT performs significantly better than GCNAE suggests that reconstructing information on graph structure is helpful in identifying structural outliers, which intuitively makes sense as these outliers are defined in terms of graph structure.